galopago/electronic-modules-helper/cjmcu-25504/README.md

 | MPP            | 78 %  |
 | OVERTEMP       | 60 C  |

-This configuration uses a solar cell as input and 1x 3.2V LiFeP04 rechargeable batterie as a storage device
+This configuration uses a solar cell as input and 1x 3.2V LiFeP04 rechargeable battery as a storage device